Electrical Interconnects for Silicon Spin Qubits: Valley effects

 We do not consider valley-driven decoherence after the electron enters the target dot.
 If the electron enters the dot's valley-excited state, it may remain there for milliseconds \cite{penthornDirectMeasurementElectron2020}, much longer than relevant gate times; during that period, the valley $g$-factor difference will give nontrivial decoherence.

 Although the dot entry process requires further study, we expect that the probability for the electron to enter the dot valley-excited state will be thermally suppressed.
 We assume that the dot entry process will be inelastic, in the sense that it is driven by a process that exchanges energy with some other system (e.g phonon emission or scattering from wire electrons).
 Because that other system is at a temperature small compared to the likely target-dot valley splitting $\Delta_{\text{target}} \sim 100\mu$eV, the inelastic transition process is much more likely to take the electron to the target dot's valley-ground state than to the valley-excited state.
 If the transition process is elastic the electron may end up in the target-dot valley-excited state.
-We expect that one could engineer intervalley relaxation, perhaps using a second dot.
+We expect that one could engineer intervalley relaxation, perhaps using a second dot { or a protocol along the lines of that of \onlinecite{odaSuppressingSiValley2024}. \footnote{ Note, though, that \onlinecite{odaSuppressingSiValley2024} assumes that the velocity---hence the valley degree of freedom and indeed the spin degree of freedom---are coherent, if unknown.
+In our case the scattering results in an incoherent velocity state, hence an incoherent valley state.} }